foyzhao/angular-fui/README.md

 * **ellipsis** (boolean) (default:true)

-	If ellipsis displayed at both sides of the current page.
+	Whether to display ellipsis at both sides of the current page.
+The ellipsis can be clicked to quickly cruise the page number.

 * **prevPage** (string|boolean) (default:null)